Text questions to: 860-910-1052

 No waiting in the wings.

-Mitchell College Drama Society
+Mitchell College Players

 Auditions are open to all, and students together create the magic on-stage and backstage.
 Many students have their first theater experience at Mitchell and find their voice, discovering a hidden love for the art!
 Recent past performances include Hair, Godspell, The Wizard of Oz and The Miser.
 Flock Theatre, a community partner in Mitchell’s Integrative Career Development, and one of the most adventurous classical theatre companies in New England, involves Mitchell students in their productions and brings productions to campus from their repertoire of Shakespeare, plays, and festivals.
 Flock directors and actors also instruct in Mitchell courses.